 “Merry Christmas” Project Educates About First Amendment Rights

-Austin, Texas – Every year governments try to ban references to Christmas in public schools and on public property.
+Every year we see efforts by government or hostile groups that participate in a “war on Christmas” to limit or ban references to Christmas in public schools and on public property.
 Many stories and questions regarding such restrictions reach the desk of Texas Values team members during the Christmas season.